York and Southern Maine Area Activities

 Long Sands Beach runs parallel to Coastal Route 1A and is nearly 2 miles of sandy ocean beach with stunning views of the famous Nubble Lighthouse.
 Sections of the beach are also popular for surfing.
 The best swimming is about the middle of the beach where public restrooms are also available.
 Long Sands Beach begins just a short walk from the Inn.
 Metered parking is available along the entire beach for $1 an hour.

-Cape Neddick Beach is located on the Shore Road headed into Ogunquit, Maine.
+Cape Neddick Beach is located on the Shore Road heading into Ogunquit.
 It is a secluded beach that is great for tidal pooling.

 Save 10% on Stonewall Kitchen Cooking Classes during your stay!